NectoT/quartz-neurotrauma/content/Cybernetics Expansion (Needs images)/Cyberbrain Implant.md

 ## How to add:

-Open up the head as a typical surgery with[[Retracted Skin](../Surgery/Retracted%20Skin.md)]([Retracted Skin](../Surgery/Retracted%20Skin.md) "smartCard-inline"), but do not remove their brain!
+Open up the head as a typical surgery with[Retracted Skin](../Surgery/Retracted%20Skin.md), but do not remove their brain!
 They’ll still need to keep that!
 Instead, place the Implant on top.

 #### Electrical skill requirement: 60